Suchada-pae/my-first-project/README.md

 #### - A navigation menu

 I divided my website into 5 categories which is comprised of home, music, event, about and contact pages.
-For more details of each page, I will explain later.
+For more details of each page, I will explain in chronological orders later.
 As you can see on the website, the color of the nav bar that I picked is blue color(#3AACD1).
 The reason for my chosen color for the nav bar is I would like to make the color of each part on the website has the same tone of color which match with the logo picture.